Hello, my name is Dr Billy Willcock.

 Twice weekly I run skin cancer clinics at Treetops, our branch surgery, assessing patients with skin cancer and performing advanced skin cancer surgery.

 For patients registered with Rolle Medical Partnership we offer an exceptional TeleMed Dermatology service.
-You can email in a photo of lesion or rash you are concerned about and I will get back to you, usually within a week, and arrange, if needed, a face to face appointment, treatment, a referral or surgery if that is needed.
+You can send us a photo of lesion or rash you are concerned about using our online consultation service and I will get back to you, usually within a week, and arrange, if needed, a face to face appointment, treatment, a referral or surgery if that is needed.

 Please read our teledermatology policy